eclipse-archived/codewind-docs/docs/_documentations/codewind-openapi-vscode.md

 The Codewind OpenAPI Tools for VS Code provides commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI definitions.
 The tools are integrated and customized to work with Codewind for VS Code, but they can also work without the Codewind extension.

+## Prerequisites
+- Install Docker before you run the generator.
+In VS Code, the plug-in pulls in the OpenAPI generator image from [Docker](https://github.com/OpenAPITools/openapi-generator#16---docker).

 ## Installing
 1. Install [VS Code version 1.27 or later](https://code.visualstudio.com/download).
 2. (OPTIONAL) Install Codewind for VS Code from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-tools) or by searching for `Codewind` in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).